Фондация “Смокиня” е акредирирана със Знак за качество от ЦРЧР за осъществяването на проекти по програма Европейски корпус за солидарност.

 Check also the video at the bottom of this page!

-Yet, Erasmus+ and European Solidarity Corps are only two forms or opportunities to provide volunteering services in the world, and more specifically in the European Union.
+European Solidarity Corps is only one form of opportunities to provide volunteering services in the world, and more specifically in the European Union.

 If you don’t comply with those principles and guidelines, it is better to consider other options, too.